 The terms “digital transformation” and “industry 4.0” have been floating around many workplaces for years now, and whilst they mean different things to different people, they both represent a sea change in the workplace that is subtly taking effect.
 Every year, technology further encroaches on the average workplace, to the extent that the workplace of today is almost unrecognizable to the workplace of even a decade ago.

 Technology has changed not only how we communicate, collaborate and work, but how we live.
 It’s a fundamental part of our daily lives and as the boundaries between work and home continue to blur, it’s likely to make even more of an impact in the near future.
 So, what new technological wonders does 2019 hold for the workplace?

 Remote and Flexible Working

 With the great advances made in recent years in the average bandwidth available to UK workers, remote working is becoming a more viable option for more people.
 Indeed, it’s estimated that 50% of the UK workforce will be working remotely by 2020 and 75% of employees want the option of flexible working.
-Not only have network capabilities improved (with employees able to work seamlessly through the cloud) but so have the attitudes around remote working and flexible hours.
+Not only have network capabilities improved (with employees able to work seamlessly through the cloud) but so have the attitudes around remote and flexible working and hours.

 Where it was once seen as a fringe benefit offered to employees every once in a while, employers are now seeing that it leads to reduced office costs, greater staff retention, higher morale and environmental benefits, not to mention the fact you’re not limited by the talent that is within commuting distance.